-This feature requires Elasticsearch v6.3.x or greater.
+This feature requires Elasticsearch 7.x.

 Alarm history indexing can be enabled as follows:

 First, login to the Karaf shell of your OpenNMS Horizon instance and configure the Elasticsearch client settings to point to your Elasticsearch cluster.
 See Elasticsearch Integration Configuration for a complete list of available options.